 Me and my team are currently accepting new clients for individual, couples, and family therapy.
-My practice is informed by Narrative Therapy and Buddhism.
+Our practice is informed by Narrative Therapy and Buddhist Psychology.
 Grounded in practices of social justice and compassion, I provide individual, couples, and family therapy based in mindfulness and meditation techniques, talk therapy, and therapeutic letter writing.
 I believe that we all have stories told about us, that we then live through.
 My task as a therapist is to work as an ally for people to deconstruct unhelpful stories and to re-author their lives in a preferred way.

 I am a Registered Clinical Counsellor with the BC Association of Clinical Counsellors and a Certified Canadian Counsellor with the Canadian Counselling and Psychotherapy Association, assuring two levels of third-party accountability and often partial coverage of my fees by extended medical plans.
 I am also an approved ICBC Injury Recovery Partner, and approved for assisting victims of crime through the Crime Victim Assistance Program.